How Long Should a Physician Contract Be? | Term Length

-You would be wise to use a duration clause when defining an agreement’s effective period.
-This can help you protect your interests should the contract need early termination, and also helps provide clarity in regards to what type of early termination is possible for both parties involved.
-It includes things like whether or not it will end on its own accord at some point, if there are any specific events that trigger an automatic expiration date (such as breach), and more!
+You will be wise to use a duration clause when defining an agreement’s effective period.
+This can help you protect your interests should the contract need early termination and also helps clarify what type of early termination is possible for both parties involved.
+It includes things like whether or not it will end on its own accord at some point, if any specific events trigger an automatic expiration date (such as a breach), and more!

 When creating a contract, both parties should know what the terms are.
-If there is a duration clause in place it’s common for either party to be able to renew with one another if they desire.
-And as long as you spell out your conditions within the duration clause this can also prevent any confusion about when their time will expire and how much notice must be given before termination of service takes effect .
+If there is a duration clause in place, it’s common for either party to be able to renew with one another if they desire.
+And as long as you spell out your conditions within the duration clause, this can also prevent confusion about when their time will expire and how much notice must be given before termination of service takes effect.

 Without Cause Termination for Physicians

 Nearly every physician employment contract contains a provision that allows either party to terminate the agreement for any reason with a certain amount of notice to the other party.
 The typical amount of notice is either 60 or 90 days.
 Therefore, the initial term of the agreement is meaningless if either party can terminate the agreement for any reason at any time with proper notice.